GaloyMoney/blink/DEV.md

 0
 ```

-The tests are *not* idempotent (yet) so currently to re-run the tests you must reset the dependencies:
+The tests are *not* idempotent (yet) so currently to re-run the tests, run:
 ```
-$ make reset-deps
-(...)
-$ make integration
+$ make reset-integration
 ```

 ## Running checks